stats⚓︎

 Sometimes necessary since NEP-50

-register_stat(self, name, value)
+register(self, name, value)

 ⚓︎

-Note: self is not always a Stats object, but could be a "child" of it.
+Note: self is not always a Stats object, but could be a "child" of it

 tabulate_avrgs(avrgs_list, statkeys=(), decimals=None)